Introduction

 Background

-Uzbekistan is the geographic and population center of Central Asia.
-The country has a diverse economy and a relatively young population.
+Uzbekistan is the geographic and population center of Central Asia, with a diverse economy and a relatively young population.
 Russia conquered and united the disparate territories of present-day Uzbekistan in the late 19th century.
 Stiff resistance to the Red Army after the Bolshevik Revolution was eventually suppressed and a socialist republic established in 1924.
 During the Soviet era, intensive production of "white gold" (cotton) and grain led to the overuse of agrochemicals and the depletion of water supplies, leaving the land degraded and the Aral Sea and certain rivers half-dry.
-Independent since the dissolution of the USSR in 1991, the country has diversified agricultural production while developing its mineral and petroleum export capacity and increasing its manufacturing base, although cotton remains a major part of its economy.
-Uzbekistan’s first president, Islom KARIMOV, led Uzbekistan for 25 years until his death in September 2016.
+Independent since the Union of Soviet Socialist Republics (USSR) dissolved in 1991, the country has diversified agricultural production while developing its mineral and petroleum export capacity and increasing its manufacturing base, although cotton remains a major part of its economy.
+Uzbekistan’s first president, Islom KARIMOV, led Uzbekistan for 25 years until his death in 2016.
 His successor, former Prime Minister Shavkat MIRZIYOYEV, has improved relations with Uzbekistan’s neighbors and introduced wide-ranging economic, judicial, and social reforms.
-MIRZIYOYEV was reelected in October 2021 with 80% of the vote and again following a 2023 constitutional referendum with 87% of the vote.
+MIRZIYOYEV was reelected in 2021 with 80% of the vote and again following a 2023 constitutional referendum with 87% of the vote.

 Visit the Definitions and Notes page to view a description of each topic.